-- v problems assimilating the purchased technologies, products or business operations; - issues maintaining uniform standards, procedures, controls and policies; - < unanticipated costs associated with acquisitions; - diversion of management's attention from our core business; - adverse effects on existing business relationships with suppliers and customers; - < risks associated with entering new markets in which we have limited or no experience; - < potential loss of key employees of acquired businesses; and - < increased legal and accounting compliance costs.
+- problems assimilating the purchased technologies, products or business operations; - issues establishing and maintaining uniform standards, procedures, controls and policies; - unanticipated costs associated with acquisitions; - diversion of management's attention from our core business; - adverse effects on existing business relationships with suppliers and customers; - risks associated with entering new markets in which we have limited or no experience; - optential loss of key employees of acquired businesses; and - < increased legal and accounting compliance costs.

 We have no current commitments with respect to any acquisition or investment and we have never entered into or completed an acquisition.
 We do not know if we will be able to identify suitable acquisitions, complete any such acquisitions on favorable terms or at all, successfully integrate any acquired business, product or technology into our business or retain any key personnel, suppliers or distributors.
 Our ability to grow through acquisitions successfully depends upon our ability to identify, negotiate, complete and integrate suitable target businesses and to obtain any necessary financing.
 These efforts could be expensive and time consuming and may disrupt our ongoing business and prevent management from focusing on our operations.
-If we are unable to integrate any acquired businesses, products or technologies effectively, our business, results of operations and financial condition will be materially adversely affected.
+If we are unable to integrate any acquired businesses, products or technologies effectively, our business, results of operations and financial condition could be materially adversely affected.

-Laws and regulations governing any international operations we may have in the future may preclude us from developing, manufacturing and selling certain products outside the United States and require us to develop and implement costly compliance programs.
+Laws and regulations governing international operations may preclude us from developing, manufacturing and selling certain products outside the United States or require us to develop and implement costly compliance programs.

-If we expand our operations outside the United States, we must dedicate additional resources to comply with numerous laws and regulations in each jurisdiction in which we plan to operate.
-The FCPA prohibits any U.S. individual or business from paying, offering, authorizing payment or offering of anything of value, directly or indirectly, to any foreign official, political party or candidate for the purpose of influencing any act or decision of the foreign entity in order to assist the individual or business in obtaining or retaining business.
+We currently conduct some clinical trials in international countries.
+For any operations outside the United States, we must comply with numerous laws and regulations in each jurisdiction in which we operate.
+The FCPA prohibits any U.S. individual or business from paying, offering, authorizing payment or offering anything of value, directly or indirectly, to any foreign official, political party or candidate for the purpose of influencing any act or decision of the foreign entity in order to assist the individual or business in obtaining or retaining business.
 The FCPA also obligates companies whose securities are listed in the United States to comply with certain accounting provisions requiring the company to maintain books and records that accurately and fairly reflect all transactions of the corporation, including international subsidiaries, and to devise and maintain an adequate system of internal accounting controls for international operations.